thecodedproject/json/README.md

 ```
 define the copy constructor for Tree??

+Also the error messages created from this `catch all` constructor are very nasty - it's always link time errors!

 ### Issue with const-ness of field values in tree

 Currently field values in a tree and not const; therefore when iterating over a tree they could be changed.
 I'm not sure if this is desired behvaiour?